FAQs

 • What is the payment process?

 Once you sign up for one of our packages we will issue you with an invoice via email.
-Payment is in advance please and made via bank transfer (or cheque if you do not have internet banking).
-We do not have credit card facilities, but, if you wish, you can pay via Paypal, for which there is a small surcharge.
+Payment is in advance please to secure our services and made via (international) bank transfer.